Configure a search service to connect using a managed identity

 Create a system managed identity

-When a system-assigned managed identity is enabled, Azure creates an identity for your search service that can be used to authenticate to other Azure services within the same tenant and subscription.
-You can then use this identity in Azure role-based access control (Azure RBAC) assignments that allow access to data during indexing.
+When you enable a system-assigned managed identity, Microsoft Entra ID creates an identity for your search service that can be used to authenticate to other Azure services within the same tenant.
+You can then use this identity in role assignments for accessing data and models.

 1. Sign in to the Azure portal and find your search service.